cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     ![](static/documentation/images/image120.jpg)

-1. At runtime, you can see the percentage of completion.
+1. At runtime - you can see the percentage of completion.
+    You can cancel the automatic annotation by clicking on the ``Cancel``button.

     ![](static/documentation/images/image121_detrac.jpg)

-1. As a result, you will get an annotation with separate bounding boxes (or other shapes)
+1. The end result of an automatic annotation is an annotation with separate rectangles (or other shapes)

     ![](static/documentation/images/gif014_detrac.gif)